World Literature Minor

 The Minor in World Literature is suitable for students majoring in any field, who are interested in reading literature; it is also a good complement to a Major in English or in one of the foreign language departments.

-Please contact the Directorof Undergraduate Studies, Professor Tristram Wolff, to set up an appointment to declare the minor: firstname.lastname@example.org
+Please contact the Director of Undergraduate Studies (DUS), Professor Hannah Feldman (firstname.lastname@example.org), to set up an appointment to declare the minor.

 - At least 2 COMP LIT courses of which one is COMP LIT 201, Reading World Literature and the other is a 300 level course.